cuustard/uni/SCC.141.md

 Pros:

 - Requirements identified at the start.
-- Well suited to systems that have high security needs.
+- Well suited to systems that have high-security needs.
 - Clear deliverables
-- Easy to arrange tasks as thing progress one phase at a time
+- Easy to arrange tasks as things progress one phase at a time

 Cons: